 This is an allocated housing site in the Local Plan.
-The Local Plan indicates that 140 dwellings would be an appropriate number of dwellings for the site, whereas the application is for 148.
-However, the numbers provided in the Local Plan for allocated sites are not maximums and the scheme only proposes 8 more dwellings than the allocation, which in relative terms is a very small overprovision.
-Any planning application must be considered on its merits and can only be refused permission if the number of dwellings proposed results in a harmful impact that would justify a refusal.
+The Local Plan indicates that 140 dwellings would be an appropriate number of dwellings for the site, whereas the application is for 148, resulting in an overprovision of housing by 5.7%.